SirTinybones/Advent-of-Code/readme.md

 ## 2021 Progress

+This is will use Advent of Code to develop my Python skils, and try to solve all puzzels using Python!

 | Day  | Part One | Part Two |
 |---|:---:|:---:|
 | ✔ [Day 1: Sonar Sweep](https://adventofcode.com/2021/day/1) ([Solution](2021/01))|⭐|⭐|